mohammeddahhani/stateless-web-app-IaC/README.md

      terraform output alb_dns_name
      ```
    - Open the DNS name in a browser to access the web app securely over HTTPS.
-   - Access the jumpstation via SSH using the local SSH private key:
+   - Retrieve the jumpstation public IP:
      ```sh
-     ssh -i my-private-key ec2-user@<jumpstation address>
+     terraform output jumpstation_public_ip
      ```

-   - Transfer the private key to the jump station to be able to SSH into the EC2 web instances:
+   - Transfer the private key to the jump station to be able to SSH into the web cluster instances:
      ```sh
      scp -i my-private-key my-private-key ec2-user@<jumpstation address>:/root/.ssh/
+     ```

+   - Access the jumpstation via SSH using the local SSH private key, and from there the EC2 web instances
+     ```sh
+     ssh -i my-private-key ec2-user@<jumpstation public address>
      ```

 ## Cleanup
 To destroy all deployed resources: